Danny Henriques

-Danny Agostinho Henriques (born 29 July 1997) is a Portuguese professional footballer who plays as a central defender for Liga I club FC U Craiova 1948.
+Danny Agostinho Henriques (born 29 July 1997) is a Dutch professional footballer who plays as a central defender for Cypriot First Division club AEK Larnaca.

 Club career

 Henriques was born in Rotterdam in the Netherlands to Portuguese parents.
 He played youth football with SBV Excelsior and SC Cambuur, before moving to Portugal with U.D.
 Vilafranquense in the third division.

 On 13 June 2018, Henriques signed a three-year contract with Belenenses SAD, being initially assigned to the under-23 team.
 He made his Primeira Liga debut on 8 February 2020, coming on as an early substitute for the injured Nuno Coelho in a 0–2 home loss against C.D.
 Santa Clara.
 He scored his first goal the following weekend, opening the 2–1 away win over Boavista F.C. and later being sent off for two yellow cards.